nhsconnect/FHIR-NRLS-API/pages/explore/resources_overview.md

 |[Update](api_interaction_update.html)|PATCH|Provider|Update an NRL pointer to change the status to "entered-in-error"|
 |[Delete](api_interaction_delete.html)|DELETE|Provider|Delete an NRL pointer|

-A system can be assured to perform both Consumer and Provider interactions, provided that all relevant pre-requisites and requirements are met.
+A system can be assured to perform both Consumer and Provider interactions, provided that all relevant prerequisites and requirements are met.

-## 2. Pre-Requisites for NRL API
+## 2. Prerequisites for NRL API

 ### 2.1 NRL Server API Conformance